 Please ensure you are equipped fully to undertake this adventure sport and respect other trial users at all times.
 The trail can be quite exposed on the upper slopes and can be very windy in poor weather - dress accordingly.
 Have fun!

-There are three looped walking trails starting and finishing at the main trailhead.
-The Nature Trail (2kms, 40mins, moderate) has a number of information points and woodland animals to be seen and is ideal for children ; the Greenwood Trail (4.8 kms, 1hr 50 mins, moderate) is a delightful trek through the forest taking in local streams; the Blackrock Loop (11 kms, 4.5 hrs, strenuous) combines forest and mountain walking with some spectacular views of the surrounding landscape.
+Currently, there are two looped walking trails starting and finishing at the main trailhead.
+The Nature Trail (2kms, 40mins, moderate) has a number of information points and woodland animals to be seen and is ideal for children ; the Greenwood Trail (4.8 kms, 1hr 50 mins, moderate) is a delightful trek through the forest taking in local streams.
+Unfortunately, the Blackrock Loop is closed until further notice.

 There are 23 permanent orienteering controls in the Ballyhouras.
 They are organised into two courses, SHORT and LONG for you to choose from depending on your fitness and skill levels.
 For schools, the orienteering can be combined with an opportunity to learn more about the great outdoors through the Primary and Secondary education workbooks.